ketamethane/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`liststu`** and pressing Enter will list all the students in the 'Student' column.<br>

+Congratulations!
+You are ready to embark on your SETA journey!

 Some example commands you can try:

 * **`addstu`**`n/John Lim Jun Jie h/@johnlimjj e/johnlim@example.com`: Adds a student named `John Lim Jun Jie` to the